Leave-it-blank/leetcode/README.md

 # leetcode

-Repo contains mysql and java solution for leetcode problems around dsa and sql
+Repo contains mysql and java solution for leetcode problems around dsa and sql.